youngsangsuh/youngsangsuh.github.io/_posts/2020-09-09-first-post.md

 Our approach is to use inclusion relation with other convex spaces.
 With this approach, one can simply (1) make locally maximum convex spaces and (2) use mathematical knowledge to prove the equivalence between feasible paths.

 <br>
-Furthermore, we use dynamic programming method to construct an algorithm.
+Furthermore, we use dynamic programming method to construct the algorithm.
 Dynamic programming is a powerful technique because almost all of the algorithms can be made by this method. <br>
 </div>